-Most ready-to-drink shakes are NOT good for you.
+Most ready-to-drink protein shakes are NOT good for you.
 They are full of sugars or artificial sweeteners, refined oils, artificial colors, flavorings and other ingredients that are not real food.
-That being said, they are pretty damn convenient when you wake up late for work and don’t want to skip breakfast or it’s the quickest thing you can grab after a hard workout.
+That said, they are pretty darn convenient when you wake up late for work and don’t want to skip breakfast or need something to portable to help you refuel after a hard workout.

 The absolute best protein shake is one that you make yourself, using a simple protein powder and my easy shake formula.
-But when that’s just not possible, it’s good to know which grab and go shakes to reach for and which ones to avoid.
-I’ve graded each of the following protein shakes based on ingredients, nutrients, taste, consistency, and price.
-Again, please keep in mind that none of these shakes are perfect, they all have a few dodgy ingredients, and that real food wins over a ready to drink shake every time.
+When that’s not possible, it’s good to know which ready to drink shakes to reach for and which ones to avoid.
+I’ve included each of the following protein shakes based on ingredients, nutrients, taste, consistency, and price.

-Read on to find the best protein shake for you and see if your go-to makes the cut.
+Read on to find the best ready to drink protein shakes for you and see if your go-to makes the cut.

 I love these!
 You can get a little caffeine boost along with your 12g of protein.
 They are completely organic and plant-based plus and offer an added nutrition boost from ashwaganda and maca extracts plus some healthy fats from coconut milk.
 There’s no weird artificial sweetener aftertaste or slimy texture from added gums or thickeners.
-Rebbl also has other options without the cold-brew coffee: Dark Chocolate, Banana Nut, Vanilla, and Hazelnut Chocolate.
+Rebbl also has other protein options without the cold-brew coffee: Dark Chocolate, Banana Nut, Vanilla, and Hazelnut Chocolate.
 The only downsides: they are more expensive (likely due to the hyped up “superfood” ingredients) and harder to find in a pack.

 The Orgain shake has less of the thick, filmy, consistency that’s so prevalent in ready to drink shakes like Muscle Milk.
-It isn’t sickly sweet like the shakes with sucralose, however the first gulp still had a metallic, fake sweetener aftertaste.
-It got better as I drank more, but I’m not sure I’d always pay $4 more for Orgain ($10 for 4) over the better tasting Atkins shakes ($6 for 4) just because they’re organic.
-They’ve still got erythritol and sunflower oil but no sucralose.
-Shelling out the extra dough to avoid the sucralose might be worth it if ready to drink shakes are part of your daily or weekly routine.
-I’ve seen that they are releasing a grass-fed version but I have yet to see it in stores.
+It isn’t sickly sweet like the shakes with sucralose, however the first gulp still had a metallic, fake sweetener aftertaste (from erythritol and stevia).
+It got better as I drank more.
+Shelling out a little extra dough to avoid the sucralose might be worth it if ready to drink shakes are part of your daily or weekly routine.
+I did NOT like their plant-based version.

 How could anyone think this was OK to sell?
 I couldn’t take more than one gulp because the consistency was like Elmer’s glue.
-When I tried to dump the rest in the sink it wouldn’t even drain it was so thick.
-I threw the rest of the pack away.
+When I tried to dump the rest, the sink wouldn’t even drain it was so thick.
+Gross.

-It’s cheaper than other drinks on this list but it tastes terrible.
+It’s probably one of the cheapest drinks on this list but it tastes terrible.
 It is extremely sweet and full of artificial sweeteners as well as added sugar.
 Corn maltodextrin is the second ingredient listed and sugar is the 4th.
 I haven’t found ANY Ensure products that I would recommend.